-Is this in the news?
-I only read the paper on Sunday sometimes, so don't trick me, Han.
+Is that in the news?
+I only read the paper on Sunday sometimes.

 It's that basically big businesses have to put gender gap information on their websites.
 Do you think that's a good idea?

-Well, if you've got nothing to hide you've got to be transparent, haven't you?
-Just like with the politicians and their bloody expenses.
-They boo hoo, but look mate, you've spent it, you share it.
+Well, if you've got nothing to hide, you've got to be transparent, haven't you?
+Just like with the politicians and their expenses.
+They boo hoo, but look, mate, you've spent it, you share it.

 Too right.
 Do you think you care about the gender pay gap more because you have daughters?